 Chateau Fayau Clairet- Brambles, strawberries and green pepper.
 This clairet has more vegetal notes than others tasted on the trip but still nice and very pleasant.
 Light tannins, fresh, fruity with good acidity.

-Chateau Lauduc Clairet- lovely vibrant raspberry colour.
-Bouquet full of red fruits, slightly bitter on the finish.
+Chateau Lauduc Clairet- lovely vibrant raspberry colour. parental blocker Bouquet full of red fruits, slightly bitter on the finish.

 Chateau de Parenchere Clairet- delicious.
 A blockbuster at Delhaize and I can understand why..

 So now my clairet shopping list is sorted for the summer, where’s the sun?..